mihanovak1024/mihanovak1024.github.io/_pages/about.md

 I've been programming professionally since my **20th** birthday.

-In the last year I have been working on a startup with a friend, developing a home-based arm exercising tool for post-stroke patients, called <a href="/portfolio/homeclinico" target="_blank">HomeClinico</a>.
+In the last year I have been working on a startup with a friend, developing a home-based arm exercising tool for post-stroke patients, called <a href="/portfolio/homeclinico" target="_blank">HomeClinico</a>, but upon a failed attempt have now dipped my toes into Frontend Development in Turtl.
 Previous 6 years I was working in Ad Technology space witnessing <b style="color:#00adb5">world class</b> trends in Mobile Advertisement sphere.

 The number <b style="color:#00adb5">1024</b> next to my name comes from a codename that my University entitled me with and I was so fond of it,